huxor/huxor.github.io/index.md

 KTP Associate <br>
 Nov '17 - Feb '18 <br>
 Working with Coup Media Ltd on Data Science and Machine Learning for social media data.
-In this role I have, in particular been dealing with natural language and hence have gained experience in NLP techniques and tools (e.g. nltk, gensim).
+In this role I delt with natural language and hence  gained experience in NLP techniques and tools.

 ---
 *University of South Wales* Cardiff,  Wales, UK